treejamie/helloworld/README.md

 # 👋 Hello World 🌍

 Most programming languages have a "Hello World" as their first introductory example and I thought it would be fun to have a repo dedicated to just "Hello World" examples.
-It soon dawned on me that it was an excellent way to get familiar with more than just the languages syntax and learning how to project characters to `stdout`.
+It soon dawned on me that it was an excellent way to get familiar with more than just the language's syntax and learning how to project characters to `stdout`.
 Printing out text isn't the aim here.
 The aim here is to understand how to start a project in that language with the tooling that's included.

 So it became a little side project with a few basic rules.